Editors' Pick Additional Buyer’s Stamp Duty (ABSD): A Comprehensive Guide

 Like all other taxes, ABSD must be paid within a specific timeframe.
 The deadline for all stamp duty payments are as follows:

-- Within 14 days of purchasing the property and signing of the purchase agreement document
+- Within 14 days of purchasing the residential property and signing of the purchase agreement document

 - If the document was signed overseas, payment must be made within 30 days after the document is received in Singapore